This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A hypertensive crisis is a sudden spike in blood pressure to 180/120 or higher.
-It is also known as acute hypertension.
-A hypertensive crisis is a medical emergency.
-It could lead to organ damage or be life-threatening.
+A normal blood pressure is 119/79 or lower.
+A hypertensive crisis is also known as acute hypertension.
+This is a medical emergency that could lead to organ damage or be life-threatening.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 is a small tube placed in your vein that is used to give you medicine or liquids.

 - Blood pressure medicine is given to bring down your blood pressure.
 There are many different types of blood pressure medicine, and you may need more than one type.

 - Diuretics help decrease extra fluid that collects in your blood vessels.
 This lowers your blood pressure by reducing pressure in your arteries.
 Diuretics are often called water pills.
 You may urinate more often while you take this medicine.